spacemeshos/product/roadmap.md

 - [ ] Perform comprehensive security audits and execute a bug bounty program for Spacemesh protocol, full nodes and testnet.
 - [ ] Fix all critical issues found in audits and in Spacemesh 0.2.
 - [ ] Release updated protocol docs site for 0.3 protocol and main components.
+- [ ] Implement account abstraction model, new transactions format and signature schemes.
+- [ ] Vault mesh app
-- [ ] Vault mesh app and smart contract transactions.
+- [ ] Vault apps and multi-sig transactions.

 #### Spacemesh App
 - [ ] Vaults and multi-sig transactions.

 #### SMRepl
 - [ ] Vaults and multi-sig transactions.

 ---